top of page

 He that maketh too much of his son, shall bind up his wounds, and his bowels will be troubled at every cry.

-• A person who makes too much of their child is similar to one who puts a their child on a pedestal as if the child can do no wrong or makes excuses for the wrong they do turning a blind eye to hold them accountable for their actions or taking the time to teach them the ways of Alahayim to correct the behavior.
+• A person who makes too much of their child is similar to one who puts a their child on a pedestal as if the child can do no wrong or makes excuses for the wrong they do, turning a blind eye from holding them accountable for their actions or taking the time to teach them the ways of Alahayim to correct the behavior.
+The fruits of such works are harmful for children.

-• We are exhorted to teach our children the fear of Ahayah by speaking life into them with words of righteousness daily and holding them accountable with gentle corrections when necessary, lest they become headstrong by willful behavior because we left them to themselves not reproving them because we made too much of them out of our fondness for them.
+• We are exhorted to teach our children the fear of Ahayah by speaking life into them with words of righteousness daily and holding them accountable with gentle corrections when necessary, lest they become headstrong by willful behavior because we left them to themselves not reproving them because we made too much of them out of our fondness for them according to the world.
+On the other hand, out of delight for them in the sight of Alahayim, we would help them to correct the things that aren't well in Alahayim's sight;

 Sir 30:9